About the Rafael Cintrón Ortiz Latino Cultural Center

 - Coordinates and supervises internships for the Heritage Garden and lends its expertise in collaborative projects including L@S GANAS for STEM students.

-Our Guiding Framework
+Our Guiding Principles and Practices

 - Personal and group identity is always in flux and shaped by social circumstances through interactions among the diverse members of a community, and between those members and outsiders;